Skip to content

 Here, you may optionally add a command-line parameter to tell which part of ATB to look into: the complete database (all = largest), only the original version (original) or the incremental update (update = smallest; default).
 For example:

-bash bin/prepare_genomes.sh all
+bash bin/prepare_genomes.sh --part all

 Downloading databases